Carpe-Hora/sfGaufrettePlugin/README.md

 Licence
 -------

-SmsSender is released under the MIT License.
+sfGaufrettePlugin is released under the MIT License.
 See the bundled LICENSE file for details.